atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 t *
 expested discovery,; Charles was almost
 I
-petrified — When he came a little to the tt iise of his senses, he thought of demanding Satisfastion from the invader of his bed, the injurer of his honour; but when he ’confidered that he had himself r already murdered, perhaps, one of his felloiv creatures, his tongue was chained up. — His nresscstions on the scenes in which he had fo lately been engaged, checked the career of his resentment.
+petrified --When he came a little to the tt iise of his senses, he thought of demanding Satisfastion from the invader of his bed, the injurer of his honour; but when he ’confidered that he had himself r already murdered, perhaps, one of his felloiv creatures, his tongue was chained up. --His nresscstions on the scenes in which he had fo lately been engaged, checked the career of his resentment.
 Suddenly returning to the diningroom, he threw himself into a chair, and' appeared to be almost; bereaved of his in -- ■ tellests, ft
 0
 t